Skip to content

 ## Output Format

-Use the following XML tag structure to output the final translation result:
+Use the following XML tag structure to output the final translated result:

 <step3_refined_translation>